Pawleshhh/FunctionalCSharp/README.md

 Console.WriteLine(result); //prints 1
 ```

-When you omit the _Evaluate_ method call, the result of the If/Elif/Else method will be a delegate that represents the expression-like if statement.
-This delegate can be stored and executed later.
+When you omit the _Evaluate_ method call, the result of the If/Elif/Else method will be an object that represents the expression-like if statement.
+This object can be stored and executed later.

 ### Unit